 For two weeks in June, Parque Eduardo VII is invaded by colorful stands selling books – old, new, rare, best sellers, comics.
 Whatever you are looking for but aren’t sure where to find will probably be on sale here.

 There are live concerts, food trucks and food carts, book signings and lectures on a variety of topics.
-Every day, the organizers highlight the Book of the Day that you can buy with a significant discount.
+Every day, the organizers highlight the Book of the Day that you can buy at a significant discount.

 Parque Eduardo VII